Can LLMs Alleviate Catastrophic Forgetting in Graph Continual Learning? A Systematic Study: LLM4GCL : A Systematic Study of LLMs for GCL

 \subsection{Learning Scenarios}

 \texttt{LLM4GCL} supports both NCIL and FSNCIL paradigms.
-Prior to this benchmark, existing GCL methods prevalently adopted the evaluation metrics from CGLB~\cite{zhang2022cglb}, which we refer to as the \emph{local testing}.
+Prior to this benchmark, existing GCL methods prevalently adopted the evaluation metrics from CGLB~\citep{zhang2022cglb}, which we refer to as the \emph{local testing}.
 Specifically, when the $i$-the task $\mathcal{T}_{s_i}$ has been trained and the the model need to be evaluated, this testing manner has an ordered testing task sequence $\{\mathcal{T}_{q_1},\ldots,\mathcal{T}_{q_i}\}$, where $i\leq n$.
 The evaluation process consists of $i$ independent evaluations, with each testing task $\mathcal{T}_{q_j}=\{\mathcal{G}_{q_j},\mathcal{C}_{q_j}\}$ ($j\leq i$) leveraging the local subgraph ($\mathcal{G}_{q_j}=\mathcal{G}_{s_j}$) and global class set ($\mathcal{C}_{q_j}=\bigcup_{z=1}^j\mathcal{C}_{s_z}$), respectively.
-However, we highlight that this setup has a fundamental flaw: for each task, since testing and training samples are drawn from the same subgraph, their distribution similarity makes it trivial to accurately predict task ID, degrading class-incremental to task-incremental learning.
-For instance, TPP~\cite{niu2024replay} transductively captures task-specific prototypes utilizing a Laplacian smoothing-based matching approach, achieving 100\% task ID prediction accuracy and 0\% forgetting ratio.
-However, as demonstrated in Figure~\ref{fig:TPP}, our analysis reveals that even using a basic mean pooling operation to get prototypes achieves flawless task ID prediction.
-Furthermore, with accurate task identification, the model can also attain substantial performance by discarding the GNN entirely and simply employing task-specific two-layer MLPs for classification\footnote[1]{For comprehensive details of TPP and experimental setup, please see Appendix~\ref{app:discussion}.}.
+However, we highlight that this setup has a fundamental flaw: \textbf{for each task, since testing and training samples are drawn from the same subgraph, their distribution similarity makes it trivial to accurately predict task ID, degrading class-incremental to task-incremental learning.} For instance, TPP~\citep{niu2024replay} transductively captures task-specific prototypes utilizing a Laplacian smoothing-based matching approach, achieving 100\% task ID prediction accuracy and 0\% forgetting ratio.
+However, as demonstrated in Table~\ref{tab:TPP_ablation}, our analysis reveals that even using a basic mean pooling operation to get prototypes achieves flawless task ID prediction.
+Furthermore, with accurate task identification, the model can also attain substantial performance by discarding the GNN entirely and simply employing task-specific two-layer MLPs for classification\footnote{Smoothing and mean pooling are applied to all nodes of each test graph $\mathcal{G}_{q_i}$, as shown in Figure~\ref{fig:settings}.}.
 Consequently, we argue that this evaluation method is fundamentally flawed, as it fails to accurately assess the model's genuine continual learning capability.
 In this paper, we primarily investigate the more challenging and realistic \emph{global testing} setup.
 In \emph{global testing}, we also have an ordered testing task sequence, but the difference is that for each testing task $\mathcal{T}_{q_j}=\{\mathcal{G}_{q_j},\mathcal{C}_{q_j}\}$ ($j\leq i$), the evaluated graph is the union of the subgraphs from all previous tasks ($\mathcal{G}_{q_j}=\bigcup_{z=1}^j\mathcal{G}_{s_z}$) and the class set is still global ($\mathcal{C}_{q_j}=\bigcup_{z=1}^j\mathcal{C}_{s_z}$).
-This setup not only better reflects real-world scenarios but also prevents the issue of task ID leakage, enabling authentic assessment of continual learning performance.
+This setup not only better reflects real-world scenarios but also prevents the issue of task ID leakage, enabling authentic assessment of continual learning performance\footnote{For comprehensive discussion on the two test settings, and the details of TPP, please see Appendix~\ref{app:discussion}.}.